eric-spoerner/world_weather_analysis/README.md

     * minima/maxima should be determined by actual values in data set
 * Bin precipitation by subjective analysis and add to selection engine.
 * Save the JSON files to local environment automatically during pull.
-    * Explore JSON further for potential ehancements to application.
+    * Explore JSON further for potential enhancements to application.
-    * THis may be deprioritized for the foreseeable future due to data volume issues and other difficulties storing and identifying data.
+    * This may be deprioritized for the foreseeable future due to data volume issues and other difficulties storing and identifying data.
 * Sort hotels by reviews; add price range.
 * Sub-national areas?

 ## Challenges encountered

-* Info boxes are ugly.
-* https://www.datahub.io/core/country-list.
-Add this to sources list
+* Info boxes are ugly -- currently infoboxes generated by the Google API are not appropriately sized and are far too wide.
-* Repeating placenames due to countries
+* Repeating placenames due to countries - original algo eliminated supposed city duplicates without checking to see if it was a differently named country inside a
-* gmaps build
+* gmaps incompatibility with jupyter lab.
-* google scraping considerations - getting nastygrams from google about being a suspected scraper
-* JSON
-* type = "logding" --why current query from API is pulling data bout the city itself vs the way it was on the assignment
+* Google scraping considerations - Received multiple messages from the google automated fraud detection system that suspected that this project was part of a larger scraping initiative.
+Account was briefly suspended.
+This forced testing to be a bit more limited in data scope, and prompted explorations on how to sustainably persist the extracted JSON to a flat file, but that effort did not yield any immediate results.
+* Unidentified typo in Google Places API generated unexpected JSON results, including basic city data rather than simply hotel data.
+Parameter for type of location used `'type' : "logding"`, when the parameter should have been `lodging`.
+Google Places api has no notifications for this sort of erroneous parameter, so it went undetected for some time.